-Recovery from stroke can vary from person to person and be dependent on many factors such as type of stroke, severity of stroke, age etc.
+Recovery from stroke can vary from person to person and be dependent on many factors such as type of stroke, location of stroke, severity of stroke, age etc. Several impairments may occur as a result of the stroke.
+The Champlain Regional Stroke Network has created infographics to help understand some of the common concerns following a stroke.

 It used to be thought that much of the recovery will have occurred by 3 months but we now know that recovery can take place over a much longer period of time.

-The Toronto Stroke Networks developed the Guide for Stroke Recovery http://www.strokerecovery.guide which is a mobile-friendly website that allows persons with stroke and family/caregivers to easily navigate information about common post-stroke topics and find practical strategies, video demonstrations and actionable solutions to common questions or concerns after stroke.
-The layout and content of the website were designed to empower a self-management approach and facilitate community re-engagement.
-For a general overview of this resource, click on the following link to access the Communiqué: Web-based version of Guide for Stroke Recovery.
+The Toronto Stroke Networks developed The Guide for Stroke Recovery is a resource that allows persons with stroke and family/caregivers to easily navigate information about common post-stroke topics and find practical strategies, video demonstrations and actionable solutions to common questions or concerns after stroke.